LKWLaLa/LKWLaLa.github.io/about.md

 permalink: /about/
 ---

-I am currently a student in the Flatiron School's Learn Program!
+I'm currently a student in Flatiron School's Learn Program!